jagotu/BACIL/thesis_text/thesis_text.md

 ### Library methods

-While we defer library calls to the .NET runtime implementations, most of them either require generics or use native methods.
+While we pass library calls to the .NET runtime implementations, most of them either require generics or use native methods.
 We only implemented the following native methods:-

 * `System.Runtime.CompilerServices.RuntimeHelpers.InitializeArray(Array, RuntimeFieldHandle)` used for constant array initializatons (like `int[] a = new int[] {0, 1}`).
 * `System.Math.Abs(Double)`, `System.Math.Cos(Double)` and `System.Math.Sqrt(Double)` required by some float instruction tests.